AhmadFarras8/Group_2_Graph-Theory_MST/README.md

 **AI Tool:** ChatGPT

 AI was used during the preparation of this assignment to help understand the assignment requirements and to determine whether Borůvka's Algorithm was suitable as the additional MST algorithm.
+The Prompt are listed in the report files.

 ### Prompts Used